Afghans face hunger crisis, adding to Taliban’s challenges

 But more recently, their leaders have sought to project a more moderate image.
 Schools have reopened to boys and girls, though Taliban officials have said they will study separately.
 Women are out on the streets wearing Islamic headscarves — as they always have — rather than the all-encompassing burqa the Taliban required in the past.

-While many Afghans fear a return to the Taliban’s brutal rule, they are also concerned that the country’s economic situation holds little opportunity — and tens of thousands sought to flee the country in a harrowing airlift.
+While many Afghans fear a return to the Taliban’s brutal rule, they are also concerned that the nation’s economic situation holds little opportunity — and tens of thousands sought to flee the country in a harrowing airlift.

 Thousands who had worked with the U.S. and its allies, as well as up to 200 Americans, remained in the country after the efforts ended with the last U.S. troops flying out of Kabul international airport just before midnight Monday.
 President Joe Biden defended his handling of the withdrawal a day later.